-In April 2023, TWC awarded six grants totaling \$1,000,000 to plan and/or implement the expansion or creation of a child care RAP.
-Grantees with planning grants must register their program with the U.S. Department of Labor by the end of the grant period.
-The grantees: Camp Fire First Texas, Collin County Community College, Dallas College, South Texas College, the University of Texas Health Science Center at Houston, and Workforce Solutions for the Heart of Texas designed RAPS that help early childhood educators obtain, at a minimum, a Child Development Associate Credential.
+Camp Fire First Texas, Collin County Community College, Dallas College, South Texas College, the University of Texas Health Science Center at Houston, and Workforce Solutions for the Heart of Texas designed RAPS that help early childhood educators obtain, at a minimum, a Child Development Associate Credential.
 In November 2023, five of the six grantees extended their contracts through May 2024.
+Upon completion of the second round of grants, there were 198 apprentices enrolled by five grantees with one grantee planning to enroll 20 apprentices directly after the end of the grant due to a delay in obtaining approval from the DOL.
+There were 84 employers (eligible child care providers) participating, and 18 partners providing additional funding support to the new or existing RAP.

-Additional initiatives TWC has continued to support in FFY'23 include:
+Additional initiatives TWC has continued to support in FFY'24 include:

-In August 2020, TWC awarded approximately \$2 million between two grantees, Raising Austin and Start Early to implement evidence-based strategies shown to create supportive work environments and improve retention of child care staff through supports.
+• In February 2024, TWC renewed the Staff Retention grant with Raising Austin to implement evidence-based strategies shown to create supportive work environments and improve retention of child care staff through supports.
 This training has increased director and owner capacity as administrators of small businesses and provides tools and resources for them to support their business and retention of critically needed staff.
-The Start Early grant ended June 30, 2023.
-As of September 2023, 334 participants have completed this training (182 with Start Early and 152 with Raising Austin).
+Since the inception of the grant (August 2020) through September 2024, 255 participants have completed this training.